-Except for the nonthesis option programs in communication sciences and disorders, economics, education, engineering science, history, mathematics, modern languages, philosophy, physics, sociology, and Southern studies, a thesis is required for all candidates for the degree of Master of Arts and Master of Science.
 In programs requiring a thesis, candidates must register for 4-6 semester hours of thesis (only if a program requires fewer than 6 hours, such that the program requires more than 24 nonthesis hours and officially specifies a minimum of 4 or 5 hours in the catalog, may a student complete fewer than 6 hours).
 Students who have obtained the required semester hours of thesis credit (as specified by their program) without completing the thesis, and who have completed all coursework, must enroll for 3 semester hours of thesis or coursework each subsequent semester in order to obtain library and parking permits, student housing, etc. For summer graduates, enrollment may be in either first, second, or full summer term, but an enrollment during the intersession will not fulfill this requirement.
 If the degree is not awarded at the end of the semester or summer term, as anticipated, another registration for 3 semester hours is required in the semester in which the degree is granted.

-Regulations governing the style, format, paper, abstract and other matters may be found in A Manual of Theses and Dissertations available in the Graduate School Office.
-An electronic version of the thesis must be uploaded to ProQuest for approval by the Graduate School after the final examination for the master's degree has been accepted and before the beginning of the regular examination period for the semester in which the candidate plans to graduate.
+A written thesis must conform to the regulations governing the style, format, paper, abstract and other matters may be found on the website of the Graduate School.
+In addition, each student must include a statement outlining how they used Artificial Intelligence (AI) in the completion of the thesis (students who did not use AI in any form in completing the thesis should include that in their statement).
+The statement shall document the specific uses and contributions from AI.
+A digital version of the thesis must be uploaded to ProQuest or another platform accepted by the Graduate School for approval by the Graduate School after the final examination for the master's degree has been accepted and before the beginning of the regular examination period for the semester in which the candidate plans to graduate.
+The University does not allow a permanent embargo of theses due to its status as a state institution.